Lawyers ask board to spare condemned Georgia man’s life

-ATLANTA (AP) — A Georgia man scheduled for execution this week did not cause the death for which he was condemned and should not be put to death, his lawyers argue.
+ATLANTA (AP) — A Georgia man scheduled for execution this week didn’t cause the slaying for which he was condemned and should not be put to death, his lawyers argue.

 Marion Wilson Jr., 42, is set to die Thursday.
 He and Robert Earl Butts Jr. were convicted of murder in the March 1996 slaying of Donovan Corey Parks in Milledgeville, about 90 miles (145 kilometers) southeast of Atlanta.